 Adventure on the Coast

 The town of Duck is a popular beach destination on the Outer Banks.
 Located on the shore, this seaside community boasts 7 miles of beach, the Scarborough Faire Shopping Village and the Waterfront Shops.
 Launch a canoe along the Currituck Sound, go crabbing at Duck Town Park and bike along Duck Trail.
-This dog-loving destination also invites visitors to bring their hounds to splash around at the beach, play Frisbee in the Town Park and dine al fresco at the local eateries, such as Aqua Restaurant and Wave Pizza Café.
+This dog-loving destination also invites visitors to bring their hounds to splash around at the beach, play Frisbee in the Town Park and dine al fresco at the local eateries, such as Aqua Restaurant and Eventide.

 For those who don't want sand between their toes and paws, visit the Currituck Beach Lighthouse, located in nearby Corolla.
 With your pup in tow, climb up all 220 steps of the red-brick lighthouse for sweeping views of Corolla Village and the Currituck Sound.
 Also check out the indoor exhibits that showcase coastal lighthouses and local shipwrecks.

 The Cliffs of the Neuse State Park is another pet-welcome nature destination.
-The area sits just on the edge of the coastal and central regions, roughly a 4-hour car ride southwest of the lighthouse.
+The area sits just on the edge of the coastal and central regions, roughly a four-hour car ride southwest of the lighthouse.
 Visit this massive park and take advantage of the 11-acre lake, picnic areas, campgrounds and hiking trails.
-Cast a line for some bluegill, explore around the riverbank with your 4-legged friends or go for a dip in the lake.
+Cast a line for some bluegill, explore around the riverbank with your four-legged friends or go for a dip in the lake.

 Recreation in the Piedmont